Though only displayed here once, this step is the same for both the Practice and Qualification portions of the event.

 [Blue] The change that will happen.
 Negative numbers will make the cycle "faster" while positive numbers will make the cycle "slower"

 To the right of the cycle change details will confirm when the change will take place, relative to the event schedule.
+While decimals (partial minutes) are allowed, it is not recommended.
+Reports and other areas of the software do not show partial minutes, and this may cause confusion for viewers.

 If any data entered is not valid, a message will appear on the bottom left and the Generate Schedule button will become disabled.
 The validation message will contain the date (when applicable) followed by the message text.
 All validation errors must be corrected before a schedule can be generated.